 Keeping the above requirements in mind, let’s review the Indian scenario.
-Now how many options do I get if I search online or offline, that meet my 9 point criteria?
+Now, how many options do I get if I search online or offline, that meet my 9 point criteria?
 Zero.
 That’s right, zero!
 Am I asking for too much here?
 Is this some kind of a hypothetical situation?
-No. Check out any of the good products which are available in US and Europe.
-They not only have the above specified features but much more than these.
+No. Check out any of the good products which are available in the US and Europe.
+They not only have the above-specified features but much more than these.

 But this being India, let’s compromise a bit and forget about the 7th point i.e. comfort.
 How many options fit the 8 point criteria?
 Again, zero.
-Okay, so we import more than 90% of these shower wheelchairs, may be even more, so service and spares seems like an unfair thing to ask for.
-Let’s settle for a seven point scenario by deleting 9th point from our list.
+Okay, so we import more than 90% of these shower wheelchair, maybe even more, so service and spares seem like an unfair thing to ask for.
+Let’s settle for a seven-point scenario by deleting the 9th point from our list.
 How many options do I have now?
 None again!
 Do you think this is too bad to be true?
 We felt the same.

 As much as it pains me to say, we Indians have clearly failed to innovate.
-Currently with 110 million elderly people, India has the second largest population of ageing citizens.
-We have around 12 million people with loco motor disability.
+Currently, with 110 million elderly people, India has the second largest population of ageing citizens.
+We have around 12 million people with locomotor disability.
 There is clearly a pressing need, and thus there is a market but where are the good products to cater to these?
-Who decides what shower wheelchairs our elderly, disabled or hospitals use?
+Who decides what shower wheelchair our elderly, disabled or hospitals use?
 The answer is the importers!
 Almost all of the market is dominated by traders sitting in the city with the ports.

-The shower wheelchairs with the above listed features are considered to be a norm and sell in the range of $1200-$2000 in US and Europe.
+The shower wheelchair with the above-listed features is considered to be a norm and sell in the range of $1200-$2000 in the US and Europe.
 And this is the main reason why our traders never consider to import these as the Chinese products sell in the range of $120-$250 in the Indian market.

 With an aim to resolve this very situation, the first shower wheelchair by Arcatron will have all of the above listed 9 features and will retail at under $200.
 Why is there such a big cost difference between the West and Arcatron?
 Product design philosophy in the healthcare products in the West is centred on engineering excellence and manufacturing brilliance.
-Cost comes last in the check list when solving a problem statement, and the credit for this goes to the vast insurance coverage.
-On the other hand, the Chinese have a basic objective of making the cheapest possible product in any category, putting the value proposition back in the check list.
+The cost comes last in the checklist when solving a problem statement, and the credit for this goes to the vast insurance coverage.
+On the other hand, the Chinese have a basic objective of making the cheapest possible product in any category, putting the value proposition back in the checklist.

-We, at Arcatron, wish to strike a balance through the ability of solving the problem statement by simplifying the design.
+We, at Arcatron, wish to strike a balance through the ability to solve the problem statement by simplifying the design.
 This approach has helped us to keep the cost minimal and still achieve the desired results in our value propositions.
 We hope to launch this base variant in July-August 2015 and make the required change in the Indian market.
 Stay tuned for more!